 Mechanical engineers are expected to be creative, have broad knowledge and work as members of multidisciplinary teams.
 With this programme, you will become a problem-solver with a holistic perspective, ready to take part in today’s product development to create tomorrow’s sustainable society.

-The first semester consists of mandatory courses in mechanical engineering, such as fluid power systems, computational mechanics, and deformation and fracture of engineering materials.
-They are combined with courses in product development and project management.
+The first semester consists of mandatory courses in mechanical engineering, such as fluid power systems, computational mechanics, deformation and fracture of engineering materials, and product development.

 In the second semester, you may choose among five specialisations:

 - Manufacturing Engineering

 For further information, please see under “Specialisations” below.